jbrumf/qc_basics/doc_src/Quantum_computing_basics.md

 A third type of tensor is usually included to represent the Hadamard operation.
 Although this could be constructed from X and Z spiders, it is useful to have a separate symbol because it is conceptually significant operation that switches between the Z and X bases, which can be used to convert X spiders to Z spiders or vice versa.
 It is denoted by a yellow square or sometimes simply by using a blue wire instead of a normal black wire.

-The ZX tensor network is an undirected multigraph which is a much more general than a normal quantum circuit.
+A ZX tensor network is an undirected multigraph which is a much more general than a normal quantum circuit.
 The tensor indices are not necessarily inputs or outputs, so there is no requirement for the tensors to have the same number of inputs as outputs and the wires may go in any direction.
 There are no longer any qubit lines, except possibly at the input and output of the circuit.
 Any quantum gate or quantum circuit may be reduced to a tensor network consisting of just red and green spiders.

 Because there are only red and green spiders, the rewrite rules are very simple and there are only a few of them.
 Tools exist to apply these rules to simplify the tensor network.
 The rewrite transformations may be used to execute (i.e. simulate) a quantum circuit symbolically by reducing it to a final state, given an initial state.
 Alternatively, the simplification may reduce the circuit and then the simplified form may be turned back into a normal quantum circuit for execution on a real quantum computer.
 However, extracting the circuit is computationally hard.